bytecodealliance/javy/docs/docs-using-dynamic-linking.md

 meet these requirements.

-To successfully instantiate and run a dynamically linked Javy module, the execution environment must provide a `javy_quickjs_provider_v<version>` namespace for importing that links to the exports provided by the `plugin.wasm` module.
-Dynamically linked modules **cannot** be instantiated in environments that do not provide this import.
+To successfully instantiate and run a dynamically linked Javy module, the execution environment must provide a collection of imports that match the exports from a Javy plugin Wasm module (for example, `canonical_abi_realloc` and `invoke`).
+The namespace for these imports must match the import namespace specified by the Javy plugin Wasm module used to generate the dynamically linked Wasm module (this is, if the plugin's import namespace was `my_plugin_v1`, then the imports must be made available under the module name `my_plugin_v1`).
+This value is available from the `import_namespace` custom section in the Javy plugin module.
+You can also statically inspect the imports of the dynamically linked Wasm module to determine the import namespace.
+Dynamically linked modules **cannot** be instantiated in environments that do not provide the required imports.

 Dynamically linked Javy modules are tied to QuickJS since they use QuickJS's bytecode representation.

-#### Obtaining the plugin module
+#### Obtaining the default plugin module

 The `plugin.wasm` module is available as an asset on the Javy release you are using.

-It can also be obtained by running `javy emit-provider -o
-<path>` to write the module into `<path>`.
+It can also be obtained by running `javy emit-plugin -o <path>` to write the module into `<path>`.

-#### Creating and running a dynamically linked module througy the CLI
+#### Creating and running a dynamically linked module through the CLI

 Run:

 ```
 $ echo 'console.log("hello world!");' > my_code.js
-$ javy build -C dynamic -o my_code.wasm my_code.js
 $ javy emit-provider -o plugin.wasm
+$ javy build -C dynamic -C plugin=plugin.wasm -o my_code.wasm my_code.js
 $ wasmtime run --preload javy_quickjs_provider_v3=plugin.wasm my_code.wasm
 hello world!
 ```